What is the Best Time for a Yangtze River Cruise? - April, May, September and October for Most Comfortable Weather & Beautiful Sceneries

 | Yangtze River in Early June |

-Spring has arrived, and the Three Gorges have taken off the harsh winter chill.
+In late March, spring has arrived, and the Three Gorges have taken off the harsh winter chill.
 Although the vegetation hasn’t turned green extensively, flowers are blooming, especially the plum blossoms which have spread across the Wu Mountains in this month.
-The Yangtze River is in its dry season with little rainfall, and the turquoise water flows slowly through the valleys, creating a lovely scene.
-Since cruises have just resumed their services suspended in winter and it’s the shoulder season, prices are much favorable.
+The Yangtze River is in its dry season with a little rainfall, and the turquoise water flows slowly through the valleys, creating a lovely scene.
+Since many cruise ships have just resumed their services suspended in winter, it’s the shoulder season and prices are much favorable.

 |